ACEs and trauma overview

-Growing up with adverse childhood experiences (ACEs) such as abuse, neglect, community violence, homelessness or growing up in a household where adults are experiencing mental health issues or harmful alcohol or drug use, can have a long-lasting effect on people's lives.
+In particular, growing up with adverse childhood experiences (ACEs) – such as abuse, neglect, community violence, homelessness or growing up in a household where adults are experiencing mental health issues or harmful alcohol or drug use – can have a long-lasting effect on people's lives.

-We are working in partnership with a wide range of sectors and services to help reduce the incidence and impact of all types of childhood adversity, focusing on:
+We are working in partnership with a wide range of sectors and services to help reduce the incidence and impact of all types of childhood adversity and trauma, focusing on:

 - support for children, parents and families to prevent ACEs and trauma

-- mitigating ACEs for children and young people
+- mitigating ACEs and trauma for children and young people

-- raising wider awareness about ACEs and supporting action across communities
+- raising societal awareness about ACEs and trauma, and supporting local actions across communities

 We are also working to address the social and economic circumstances in which people live.
-Social inequalities, such as poverty or gender inequality, can influence the levels of childhood adversity and trauma along with people's ability to overcome that experience.
-We know that Covid-19 is likely to have led to an increase in childhood adversity and trauma - and to an increase in these social inequalities as well.
+Social inequalities, such as poverty or gender inequality, can influence levels of childhood adversity and trauma along with people's ability to overcome such experiences.
+The COVID-19 pandemic has further exacerbated social inequalities and in some cases, led to an increase in childhood adversity and trauma.

 Individual experience of adversity and trauma